MMZK1526/Haskell-Graphs/README.md

   * **Pre:** The given node is in the graph.

 * `breadthFirstTree :: Graph a => Int -> a -> a`
-  * Traverses the graph using Breadth-First Search from a given node and returns the corresponding spanning tree;
+  * Traverses the graph using Breadth-First Search from a given node and returns the corresponding spanning tree.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1 `Int`:**
     * The root node for the search.
   * **Argument 2 `a`:**